Circuit Court

 The Wills of George and Martha Washington

-The Last Will and Testament of George Washington was signed on July 9, 1799, six months prior to his death.
-In his will, Washington refers to its construction stating, “no professional character has been consulted.”
-Although Washington did not receive a legal education, he possessed experience as a Fairfax County court justice and legislator.
-That experience enabled Washington to produce an extremely explicit document, dividing his various holdings among many beneficiaries, establishing life estates, and even providing for resolutions should disputes arise.
+In his will, Washington referred to its composition, stating that “no professional character has been consulted.”
+Although Washington did not receive a formal legal education, he possessed experience as a Fairfax County court justice and legislator, which enabled him to produce a remarkably explicit document, dividing his various holdings among many beneficiaries, establishing life estates, and even providing for resolutions should disputes arise.

-During his lifetime Washington accumulated a considerable amount of land and property consisting of townhouse lots in Alexandria and Washington, D.C., choice tracts of land on the Ohio River, as well as land in Maryland, Pennsylvania, and New York.
+During his lifetime Washington accumulated a considerable amount of land and property consisting of his beloved Mount Vernon estate, townhouse lots in Alexandria and Washington, D.C., choice tracts of land on the Ohio River, as well as land in Maryland, Pennsylvania, and New York.
+Using knowledge acquired as a land surveyor and speculator, Washington attached a property schedule to his will, giving precise locations, detailed descriptions, and appraisals for each of his properties.
 In his will, Washington’s highest priority was to provide for his “dearly beloved wife Martha,” but he also remembered close and distant relations.
 His continued devotion is evident in the distribution of his extensive land holdings to his family upon his death.
-In his will, Washington also released debts owed to him by his brother Samuel Washington’s estate, educational loans that he had advanced to Samuel’s sons George Steptoe Washington and Lawrence Augustine Washington, and released payment of a balance due from the estate of Bartholomew Dandridge, Martha Washington’s brother.
+Martha Washington had the use of all his property, real and personal, “for her natural life.”
+Bushrod Washington, his nephew, would then inherit the Mount Vernon estate.
+Washington released debts owed to him by his brother Samuel’s estate, educational loans that he had advanced to Samuel’s sons George Steptoe Washington and Lawrence Augustine Washington, and released payment of a balance due from the estate of Bartholomew Dandridge, Martha Washington’s brother.

 next >>